Motivation Mapping

 • Divide a canvas into 5 sections.
 Two boxes on top, three boxes below.
 The top-left box is WHO we are understanding the motivation for.
 The top-right box is the CONTEXT.
 The bottom three boxes are MOTIVATIONS/JOBS, OUTCOMES, and OBSTACLES.

-• Gather the team, department, business unit, or organization into one place.
+• Gather the team, department, business unit, or organization into one place.0

-• First identify WHO (top-left) the Motivation Map is for, then work on the other boxes.
+• First identify PERSONA (top-left) which is who the Motivation Map is for, then work on the other boxes.
 If this is a specific customer, be sure to narrow down the persona.
 Don't forget to give the persona a name!

 • Identify the CONTEXT (top-right) of the persona.
 This will help us understand what environment the persona is operating in and help us step into their shoes when filling in the other boxes.